 Getting Line of Sight Into What You Can Deduct

-When you receive income for your rental property, you have the ability and right to deduct expenses against that income on your tax return.
-These expenses vary from factors pertaining to your mortgage of the property, operating expenses, and more.
+When you receive income for your rental property, you can also deduct expenses against that income on your tax return.
+These expenses vary from professional services, some types of maintenance, operating expenses, and more.

 There will also be ordinary and necessary expenses that you will deduct as a need to maintain the rental property.
-These expenses will include maintenance of the property, any utilities that you pay, requirements such as insurance of the property, as well as any advertising to try and garner rental clients.
+These expenses will include maintenance of your property in Salt Lake, any utilities that you pay, landlord and property insurance, as well as marketing expenses to list vacant properties.
 These ordinary and necessary expenses require you to keep good records so that again, come tax time, the information is available.

 Ways to Expense the Cost of Improvements

 What if you were to do any type of major improvement work to your rental property?
-These would include things such as the remodeling of a bathroom or kitchen.
-When you make improvements to a property, all these costs are not something you can expense immediately.
-Instead, you have to capitalize these improvements, since they add value to the property.
-Capitalization of these improvements does lead to a tax deduction, but it comes in the form of depreciation.
+These would include things such as the remodeling of a bathroom or kitchen or a roof replacement.
+When you make improvements to a property, deducting the total costs of these updates in the year they were made can violate IRS rules.

 When You Can Deduct Expenses From income

 The other option is the accrual method of accounting.
-With the accrual method, you are reporting income when you earn it and the same goes for deduction of expenses.
-In the same example of a renter in December 2020 who pays in January 2021, with the accrual method you earn the rental income in 2020, thus it is 2020 income.
+With the accrual method, you are reporting income when you earn it, and the same goes for the deduction of expenses.
+In the same example of a renter in December 2020 who pays in January 2021, with the accrual method, you earned the rental income in 2020.
+Thus it is 2020 income.
 The same goes for expenses where you accrue the liability to pay the expense in 2020, even if you pay it in 2021, and you expense it in the year 2020.

 Maximize Tax Deductions With a Salt Lake Property Management Professional